DibsTechInc/dibs-mobile-app-new/README.md

 Run the following:

-Create the ```env``` file used for API keys used during the building and publishing phases of the app
+Create the ```env``` file for API keys used during the building and publishing phases of the app

 ```bash
 $ touch .env
 ```

 The ```app.json``` file is normally created when initializing a new Expo project.
-However in our case, we generated different config files based on the studio, so this file is git ignored.
+However in our case, we generate different config files based on the studio, so this file is git ignored.

 ```bash